 The Shriver Report is a nonpartisan initiative that raises awareness, ignites conversations and inspires impact around the deﬁning issues and fundamental changes facing modern women and their families and is a project of A Woman’s Nation ™

 By convening influential voices and bold ideas from across the cultural spectrum, The Shriver Report works to:

-- Spark high-profile, high-impact national conversations about the status of American women;
+- IGNITE high-proﬁle, high-impact national conversations about the status of American women.

-- Communicate women’s shifting roles, evolving needs and emerging power across all areas of modern life, in ways that are accessible, unexpected and news-making; and
+- COMMUNICATE women’s shifting roles, evolving needs, and emerging power across all areas of modern life, in ways that are accessible, unexpected, and news-making

-- Call on our nation’s major institutions to recognize that women are now central to the key issues facing the nation, and to respond by putting women at the center of their updated policies and practices.
+- CALL on our nation’s major institutions to recognize that women are now central to the key issues facing

 The Shriver Report is a comprehensive, multidisciplinary look at how American families live and work today, giving clear insight into one of the most important social trends of our time: the emergence of women into all areas of society.